 What is Covariance Stationary?

 If we want to estimate future values based on past values, a process like a time series must have specific qualities.
-It requires that the relationships between its current and previous values stay constant across time.
+It requires that the relationships between its current and previous values stay constant.
 A time series that is covariance stationary is regarded as such.

 - Its mean must be stable over time.

 - Its variance must be finite and stable over time.